Crowdsource student hangouts

 The final question you added, Is there adequate lighting? is dependent on the previous question, Is it accessible after dark? (question 4).
 Because the question is dependent, it should only be displayed if the respondent answered yes to the previous question.
 To create this behavior, you'll set a rule.

-8. Click question 4 to select it.
-Click the Set rule button.
+9. Click question 5 to select it.

 Set rule button